 If you miss a dose, take it as soon as you remember on the same day.
 If you remember the next day, skip the missed dose and go back to your regular schedule.
 Do not take a double dose to make up for one that you missed unless your provider says that you should.

-Let your provider know if you often forget to take your medication or have trouble following the dosing schedule.
+Call your doctor if you often forget to take your medication or have trouble following the dosing schedule.

 Store rivaroxaban tablets at room temperature away from moisture and heat and in its original packaging.